 School Laboratory Partnership

-Kent County Health Department has partnered with a local Grand Rapids-based lab, Arctic Medical Laboratories, to provide for next day test results to your schools students and staff.
-For months, we have all heard about how difficult it has been to receive timely test results, sometimes taking 5-7 days.
-If your school staff / student were to receive the results quickly, it MAY result in returning to school in a much quicker timeframe.
+For the second school year in a row, Kent County Health Department has partnered with a local Grand Rapids-based lab, Arctic Medical Laboratories, to provide for next day test results to your schools students and staff.
 The partners of this collaborative are striving for next day notification of test results.
 We want your students / school staff back in the classroom.

 Your school has the direct relationship with school students and staff.
 They are the frontline workers for this collaboration.